What makes a good security question? You can design your own good security questions with these five criteria.

 - What is your oldest sibling’s birthday month and year? (e.g., January 1900)

 A good question will have many possible answers; the more possible answers, the better the security.
 It’s not just a matter of someone guessing, but also trying to stop the automated attempts.
-Hundreds of thousands or even millions of options would be better than a few hundred or thousand.
-But not too many questions will have millions of possible answers, which leads us back to… are the any “good” security questions?
+Hundreds of thousands or more options are better than a few hundred.

 User Written Questions